 Somewhat unexpectedly, herbivore removal had no effect on stem density or biomass.
 Herbivore removal experiments in the tropics usually result in higher biomass and abundance of plants (Jia et al. 2018).
 However, successional theory predicts such outcome for pioneer stages of the vegetation where plant species maximize growth in competition for light and, in accordance with resource availability hypothesis (Coley et al. 1985), they can compensate for biomass loss due to herbivores (Maron et al. 2014).

 [I have a problem discussing H1 and H2 treatments] Artificially increased high herbivory pressure (H2) showed some evidence for density dependent feeding (Fig S3).
-However, this trend was not clear for the tree species and vanished compeletly at the intermediate level of herbivore increase.
+However, this trend was not clear for the tree species and vanished completely at the intermediate level of herbivore increase.
 Nonetheless, despite the increased herbiovory damage on trees, H2 treatment had no effect on richness, diversity nor evenness.
 This may confirm results of simulations performed by Freckleton and Lewis (2006) which showed that density dependence caused by generalist natural enemies acting through total community density, as opposed to individual species density, would not affects richness, diversity and evenness.
 We show here that this might be true at least for insect herbivores in the pioneer tree comunities in the tropics with H1 having low and H2 high impact on biomass and abundance.
 Nevertheless, it is difficult to explain decreased richness and evenness of the whole community on H1 plots.
 Predictably, artificially increased herbivory led to lower biomass, lower stem density and higher herbivory in woody plants, although only for the high level of additional herbivore.
 Interestingly, this large structural change did not generate changes in species richness, diversity and evenness.
 Moreover, because plots with artificially increased herbivory were also protected from predators Oribius sp. beetles would have to compete with abundant large bodied herbivores for resources.
 Increased abundance of Oribius sp. certainly had a disruptive effects on the interaction network, which did not affect plant community characteristics significantly.
 Thus, complementarity of various herbivorous species host preferences, competitive hierarchy and herbivore-plant network structure driven by plant traits and herbivores’ preferences might be important as in our data high abundance of Oribius sp. caused shift in plant community structure which resulted in increased abundance of M. multiglandulosa which was otherwise losing in competition with P. argentaus on insecticide treated plots (Fig. 2), whereas Melochia sp. was dominant on H1 plots.